100 WVIA Way

 Sacco would replace former Commissioner Matt McGloin, who resigned in February.

-Instead, the state’s top court approved the county and Commissioner Bill Gaughan’s request for an emergency order that delays any appointment of a new commissioner until the Supreme Court rules on their request for an appeal.
+Instead, the state’s top court, in the morning, approved the county Gaughan’s request for an emergency order that delays any appointment of a new commissioner.
+In the afternoon, the Supreme Court agreed to hear Gaughan's appeal of the lower court rulings.

-The county and Gaughan have asked the Supreme Court to listen to their appeal to overturn two lower court rulings that allowed the appointment of someone to replace McGloin.
-The top court has not decided whether to do that.
+The county and Gaughan asked the Supreme Court to listen to their appeal to overturn two lower court rulings that allowed the appointment of someone to replace McGloin.

 The court did not rule by the time the common pleas judges met to appoint Sacco and Bieber Mailen, but did so Friday morning.